 Four ministerially-declared representative organisations to which the FRDC is accountable under legislation:

 The FRDC works with its stakeholders to achieve the requirements of their RD&E plan through Advisory Groups (Partnerships).
-These advisory groups can be at the jurisdiction level (RACs) or sector level (IPAs), and provide key information to the FRDC on the prioritisation and assessment of research.
-Additionally, the FRDC will develop subprograms to provide a higher level of coordination, integration and communication for areas of national significance.
-Each of the FRDCs current RACs, IPAs and Subprograms are described below.
+These advisory groups can be at the jurisdiction level (Research Advisory Committees - RACs) or sector level (Industry Partnership Agreements - IPAs), and provide key information to the FRDC on the prioritisation and assessment of research.
+Additionally, the FRDC has developed a number of Subprograms to provide a higher level of coordination, integration and communication for areas of national significance.
+Information on each can be found on their pages underneath the Partners Page.

 Each year the FRDC holds a workshop with key advisory groups to set the priorities for the coming year and future funding rounds.
 Details and presentation from the workshop are available on the Stakeholder Workshop page.